dgrtwo/dgrtwo.github.com/_posts/2018-05-10-scientific-debt.md

 ### How can we manage scientific debt well?

 * **Let data scientists "pay interest" on it.** Just as not every engineering project will lead to a new feature, not every analysis will lead to an exciting discovery or novel algorithm.
 Some time needs to be spent confirming or invalidating existing assumptions.
-[Jonathan Nolis has a great article about prioritizing data science work](https://towardsdatascience.com/prioritizing-data-science-work-936b3765fd45), where he describes this quadrant as "providing proof".
+[Jacqueline Nolis has a great article about prioritizing data science work](https://towardsdatascience.com/prioritizing-data-science-work-936b3765fd45), where she describes this quadrant as "providing proof".

 * **Build data engineering processes:** As described earlier, one reason a company might fall into scientific debt is that analysts may not have easy access to the data they need.
 It could be locked away in a platform that hasn't been ingested, or in Google sheets that are edited by hand.
 Ingesting relevant data into a data warehouse or a data lake makes it more likely data scientists can make relevant discoveries.